root-goblin/orgize/README.md

 - **`chrono`**: adds the ability to convert `Timestamp` into `chrono::NaiveDateTime`, disabled by default.

 - **`indexmap`**: adds the ability to convert `PropertyDrawer` properties into `IndexMap`, disabled by default.

+## API compatibility

+`element.syntax()` exposes access to the internal syntax tree, along with some rowan low-level APIs.
+This can be useful for intricate tasks.

+However, the structure of the internal syntax tree can change between different versions of the library.
+Because of this, the result of `element.syntax()` doesn't follow semantic versioning, which means updates might break your code if it relies on this method.